catness/100-days-of-code/log.md

 ### Day 98: 2019-08-06

 * Added the config file, so far only the resolution option (so I don't have to recompile anymore when testing the game in different resolutions!)

+### Day 99: 2019-08-07

+* Added background music - one file per scene (a new field in the game YAML file).

+* Added the music settings (on/off and the volume) to the config file.

+* Fixed the menu "start" button to return to the current scene.